-The Sempaya Hot Springs are a remarkable natural attraction found in Semuliki National Park at the edge of the great Ituri Forest on the borders of Uganda and the Democratic Republic of Congo.
-The name ‘Sempaya’ was drawn from a Kiswahili phrase – ‘sehemu mbaya’ which is translated ‘the difficult side’ owing to the challenge encountered during the construction of the Fortportal – Bundibugyo road along the ridges of the Rwenzori Mountain ranges.
+The Sempaya Hot Springs are a remarkable natural attractions found in Semuliki National Park at the edge of the great Ituri Forest on the borders of Uganda and the Democratic Republic of Congo.
+The name ‘Sempaya’ was drawn from a Kiswahili phrase – ‘sehemu mbaya’ which is translated ‘the difficult side’ owing to the challenges encountered during the construction of the Fort portal – Bundibugyo road along the ridges of the Rwenzori Mountain ranges.

 The female spring

 The inner female spring is referred to as Nyasimbi by the local Bamaga tribe and is believed to be a sacred location of their female god.
 The location of the spring is 30 minutes walk off the main road into the beaten forest tracks.